 If your imaging tests have shown signs of asymptomatic degenerative disc disease, you should speak with your doctor before deciding what your next steps should be.
 However, if you’re suffering from back or neck pain related to degenerative disc disease and annular tears, and you’re searching for a treatment option that can provide you with long-term relief, the Discseel® Procedure could be the right treatment for you.

 This procedure is non-surgical, minimally invasive, and is the only treatment known to be able to both seal and heal annular tears, preventing further leaking and providing lasting relief.
-Using a natural fibrin biologic known to encourage healing tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.
+Using Fibrin, an FDA-approved substance that is used off-label in this procedure, which is known to encourage healing tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.

 If you’re ready to get long-term relief from your back or neck pain with a treatment that won’t limit your mobility, apply for the Discseel® Procedure today and find out if you’re a candidate for this transformative, regenerative procedure.